 You don't need fancy gadgets and expensive appliances to make healthy meals, but you will need to make sure you've got all the essentials.
+Check out this guide for a run-down on plant-based kitchen necessities.

 Pots and Pans

-Some important kitchen utensils to have are tongs, a spatula, a ladle, wooden spoons, a slotted spoon, and a balloon whisk.
+Important kitchen utensils to have are tongs, a spatula, a ladle, wooden spoons, a slotted spoon, and a balloon whisk.
 A set of salad servers can also come in handy if you're having family-style meals.

 Graters and Peelers

-There are a variety of graters and peelers that can serve different purposes.
+There are a variety of graters and peelers that serve different purposes.
 Regular graters are perfect for shaving carrots and beets, while fine graters are ideal for ginger and citrus peels.
 A standard veggie peeler is also good to have.
 Not only will it remove peel quickly and easily, you can use it to slice vegetables into long thin ribbons for salads and stir-fries.

 Sieves and Colanders